-Prerequisite: A 100 or 200 level Literature course.
+- Prerequisite: A 100 or 200 level Literature course.

+- Offering: Alternate years

-Instructor: Chasar
+- Instructor: Chasar

 ENGL 373 Contemporary Literature (1)

 A study of contemporary works (works from the last two decades) which students and faculty will read together in order to evaluate and interpret new forms in light of a variety of critical theories.